bitfist/jcef-spring-boot-starter/README.md

 ### 🎨 TypeScript Object

-- **@TypeScriptConfiguration** 🎨 Configure TypeScript output path for generated files.
+- **@TypeScriptClass** 🎨 Exposes a class as TypeScript class containing all members.
-- **@TypeScriptObject** 🎨 Mark Spring beans as callbacks accessible from JavaScript; triggers TS code generation.
+- **@TypeScriptService** 🎨 Exposes a class as TypeScript service containing all non-private non-static methods.